-The Ceramiche Refin range numbers a great many collections of concrete-look porcelain tiles.
-Graffiti offers a monochromatic base scratched by irregular signs, the Raw variant of the Design Industry collection re-interprets flaked plasters and aged concrete, whilst Master Plan pays homage to cement as a material, interpreting its various semblances in three different product lines: Plain, which from a distance appears to be a solid, continuous dimension yet is moved by light clouding, micro fissures and small holes, typical of concrete; Block, whose surfaces reveal small stones and gravel, as though encased in semi-liquid cement; and Mold, characterised by agglomerates of gravel of a heterogeneous form, distributed irregularly throughout the slabs, recalling the casting of fresh concrete in formwork.
+The Refin collections of concrete-look porcelain tiles has a wide range: Graffiti offers a monochromatic base scratched by irregular signs, the Raw variant of the Design Industry collection re-interprets flaked plasters and aged concrete, whilst Master Plan pays homage to cement as a material, interpreting its various semblances in three different product lines: Plain, which from a distance appears to be a solid, continuous dimension yet is moved by light clouding, micro fissures and small holes, typical of concrete; Block, whose surfaces reveal small stones and gravel, as though encased in semi-liquid cement; and Mold, characterised by agglomerates of gravel of a heterogeneous form, distributed irregularly throughout the slabs, recalling the casting of fresh concrete in formwork.
 Finally, the new Urbex Style line is inspired by Urbex Exploration and appears as a cement characterised by darker, contrasting marks, in the style of raw materials exposed to the open air and weathering for long periods of time.

-A ceramic tile with a water absorption coefficient of less than 0.5%: this is the definition of porcelain stoneware according to UNI standards.
+A ceramic tile with a water absorption coefficient of 0.2%: this is the definition of porcelain stoneware according to UNI standards.
 This product boasts outstanding technical properties, and is made from a blend of clays and feldspars baked at extremely high temperatures (approximately 1250° C).